top of page

 The Ralli Museums in Caesarea

-The Ralli Museums consist of two adjacent buildings and are aimed, together with three other Ralli museums in Uruguay, Chile and Spain to disseminate knowledge of contemporary Latin American art.
-Together, they form one of the most culturally significant art complexes in Israel.
+For a change of pace from ancient history, the Ralli Museums in Caesarea are well worth a visit.
+They occupy two adjacent buildings and are aimed, together with three other Ralli museums in Uruguay, Chile and Spain, to disseminate knowledge about contemporary Latin American art.
+They are considered one of the most culturally significant art complexes in Israel.

 The must-have guide for exploring in and around Jerusalem